List of 100 Bullets characters: Mr. Branch

-First appeared in issue #12.
-Branch was a journalist who was offered the attaché by Graves.
+First appearing in issue #12, Branch was a journalist who was offered the attaché by Graves.
 He chose to investigate the origins of Graves' power and uncovered the existence of the Trust along the way.
 This earned him a traumatic visit from Lono, as well as an encounter with Shepherd, who revealed to him the deeper history of the Trust and the Minutemen.

 Branch fled to Paris, and continued to research his obsession at great personal risk.
 He was briefly scared off the case by Cole Burns during Dizzy Cordova's visit to Paris, but developed an infatuation for her, which led him to accept a dangerous request by Megan Dietrich to return to the States.
 Diverted from meeting with Megan, he was compelled by Cole to track down Echo Memoria in Europe, but reneged on the deal in order to chase after Dizzy.
 He found Dizzy in Mexico along with Wylie Times and Benito Medici.
 The quartet lived together until Victor captured Dizzy and Branch and brought them back to the States (with Branch losing a finger in the process).

-Cole then met Branch once more, and tasked him with the recovery the stolen La Morte dil Cesar painting from Ronnie Rome.
+Cole then met Branch once more, and tasked him with the recovering the stolen La Morte dil Cesar painting from Ronnie Rome.
 Branch met his end in Atlantic City in issue #88, at the hands of Echo Memoria.
 Cole would later kill Echo to avenge Branch, with whom he had established an unlikely friendship.

 Curtis Hughes

-First appeared in issue #15, Curtis was the father of Loop Hughes.
+First appearing in issue #15, Curtis was the father of Loop Hughes.
 He left his family when Loop was very young, and eventually took up working as a collections man for small-time mobster Rego in Philadelphia.
 Curtis was a past acquaintance and operative of Graves, and he enjoyed at least token respect from most of the Minutemen.
 It is revealed that Curtis was once selected by Graves to become a Minuteman himself, but the Trust blocked his appointment because of his race, and as a consequence his role was restricted to assisting Graves in the recruitment and training of other Minutemen (including Mr. Shepherd).
 His disillusionment with the Trust based on their racism led to him eventually leaving Graves' service.

 After Graves' gave Loop an attaché containing his father's picture, Curtis became reacquainted with his son, whom he mentored for a brief period of time.
-Curtis then refused Graves' offer of an attaché of his own, and as well as another chance to become a Minuteman in his advanced age.
+Curtis then refused Graves' offers of both an attaché of his own, and another chance to become a Minuteman in his advanced age.

 Covering for his son Loop over some stolen money owed to Rego, Curtis was finally killed by Rego's henchmen in an arson attack.